Jonathan Pérez (musician)

-Jonathan Alejandro Pérez (born May 1, 1979, Viña del Mar, Chile) is a Chilean drummer who is currently based in Kristiansand, Norway.
+Jonathan Alejandro Pérez is a Chilean drummer who is currently based in Kristiansand, Norway.
 He is known for his work with the Norwegian gothic metal and symphonic metal bands Trail of Tears and Sirenia.
 He is currently the drummer of Green Carnation since 2016.

 Career

 Pérez's career in music began at the age 17 of in 1996 with Trail of Tears, a local band.
 With them he recorded five studio albums and participated in full tours and numerous shows in Europe as well as the first full Mexican tour in June 2003.

 In 2004, along with Trail of Tears, he was part of the double album tribute to the Australian group Dead Can Dance, entitled The Lotus Eaters (Tribute To Dead Can Dance).
 The band performed the song "The Arcane".

 During spring and summer 2006, Pérez toured Europe with his band, along with Therion and Tristania, promoting the album Free Fall into Fear, which was published a year earlier.
 Following the tour, the group recorde its fifth album, Existentia, which was promoted with a new concert tour playing during 2007.